lys-log/lys-log.github.io/_posts/2024-05-02-choice-vietnam-coffee-en.md

 The coffee is located right next to Cong Truong Lam Son, in a little corner of Sai Gon where little traffic resides.
 I was a little afraid to go to the shop as Google says the shop opens until 12 AM (silly me thought that meant noon), but the shop actually opens 24/7!

 I went to the shop wanting a comfortable place to study, so I spent 45,000VND for a Vietnamese Condensed Milk Coffee and 35,000VND for a donut, which both tasted amazing!
 Though I didn’t interact much with the staff, they were very friendly and nice to me, and the service was really fast.
 The price is a little much for regular students like me, but considering the size and the quality of the coffee and the donut, this sum of money makes sense to me.
-Well, the good thing is that the full menu is uploaded to [the shop website](http://choicevietnam.com/san-pham), so feel free to have a look before visiting!
+Well, the good thing is that the full menu is uploaded to the shop website (it's not an HTTPS link so I cannot link it for security sake), so feel free to have a look before visiting!

 <figure style="color: #787E84; text-align:center;">
   <img src="https://i.postimg.cc/pL3f62Yg/IMG-4615-min.jpg" alt="Một ly cà phê sữa và một đĩa bánh donut"/>